Off-Duty Port Authority Police Officer Saves New York Woman From Fatal Stabbing

 — Francisco Moya (@FranciscoMoyaNY) July 1, 2018

-Huerta was said to have suffered serious stab wounds but was reportedly in stable condition at Elmhurst Hospital Center.
-Cosme visited her and told The News that her injuries reach far beyond the physical ones she sustained.
+Huerta was said to have suffered serious stab wounds, but was reportedly in stable condition at Elmhurst Hospital Center.
+Cosme visited her and told the News that her injuries reach far beyond the physical ones she sustained.

-“She’s healing, but she’s rattled,” Cosme told The News.
+“She’s healing, but she’s rattled,” Cosme told the News.
 “She’s still in pain, not just physically, but psychologically, too.”

 Thanks to Urena, Abreu is in police custody and has been charged with assault, menacing, and weapons possession.
-Abreu has a recent history with domestic violence including a June 1 incident where he tried to stab his wife and her 14-year-old daughter.
+Abreu has a recent history with domestic violence, including a June 1 incident where he tried to stab his wife and her 14-year-old daughter.
 He was charged with assault, harassment, and acting in a manner injurious to a child under the age of 17.